Letter Sorting Game Update! I updated this letter sorting game to include a printable version available here!

 Last week we played with our Alphabet Garden and a commenter asked how I could make it for children who loved cars and trucks.
 This is the letter sorting game that I came up with for cars and trucks.
-You could do it as a magnet activity like we did or put it all on a sheet of contact paper like our alphabet garden, whatever best fits your child.
+You could do it as a magnet activity as we did or put it all on a sheet of contact paper like our alphabet garden, whatever best fits your child.
 This activity is part of our Alphabet for Starters series that is focused on making playing with letters fun and dynamic.
 This can be adapted to any level.
-For children just beginning to notice letters they can simply put the letters on the road.
-Don’t worry about sorting into cases.
-For older children use the letters to spell.
+For children just beginning to notice letters, they can simply put the letters on the road.
+Don’t worry about sorting into cases, for older children use the letters to spell.
 Write words with a missing letter and have your older child fill in the blank.
-Here is what we did for my daughter who is familiar with both upper and lowercase letters and enjoys sorting them.
+Here is what we did for my daughter, who is familiar with both upper and lowercase letters and enjoys sorting them.

 - Start by making your cars and trucks.
 Cut the cars out.
 Add the letters.
 I didn’t do every letter in both upper and lowercase.
 I chose letters that my daughter has trouble with mixed in with some sure fire bets so she would be challenged but confident in her ability.

 - Lay a large sheet of contact paper down, sticky side up, and lay the cars face down.
 Place another sheet on top to sandwich the cars inside.
 Or laminate if you have access to a laminator.
 I am very jealous if you do.
 Nothing gets a teacher ( even a former teacher) more excited than laminating something.
 Cut into individual cars and trucks.